Why Freddie Mercury (Briefly) Went Solo With ‘Mr. Bad Guy’

 Only the expectations for a Freddie Mercury project were decidedly different.
 Queen had always balanced their dizzying array of influences with healthy dollops of straight-ahead guitar and drums.
 Mercury was, outside of a forgotten 1973 single, an unknown solo entity.
 More than that, he was clearly happy to be less than the sum of Queen's parts.

 "He used to get pretty annoyed working with the others," Mr. Bad Guy co-producer Reinhold Mack said in Freddie Mercury: A Kind of Magic, "because there was always [Queen co-founder] Brian [May] saying, 'It needs to be more rock 'n' roll.'"

 Mr. Bad Guy became a labor of love, as Mercury took almost two years to pick and choose which portions of his Queen legacy intrigued him most.
-In the meantime, he scored a No. 10 U.K. hit with the 1984 solo single "Love Kills," though bandmates Brian May and Roger Taylor appeared on that session.
+In the meantime, he scored a No. 10 U.K. hit with the 1984 solo single "Love Kills," though May and their bandmate Roger Taylor appeared on that session.

-In the years since Mercury's 1991 death after a bout with AIDS, Queen's connection with Mr. Bad Guy has grown.
-Mercury's debut solo album has proven to be a treasure trove for posthumous releases.
-Both "I Was Born to Love You" and "Made in Heaven" were later updated by Queen's surviving members for 1995's Made in Heaven.
-And a discarded collaboration with Michael Jackson from the Mr. Bad Guy sessions, "There Must Be More to Life Than This," ended up on 2014's Queen Forever, as did the 1984 single "Love Kills."
+In the years since Mercury's 1991 death after a bout with AIDS, Queen's connection with Mr. Bad Guy has grown: Mercury's debut solo album has proven to be a treasure trove for posthumous releases.
+Two songs were later updated by Queen's surviving members for 1995's Made in Heaven, "I Was Born to Love You" and the title track.
+"There Must Be More to Life Than This," one of the unfinished tracks with Jackson, ended up on 2014's Queen Forever – as did the 1984 single "Love Kills."

 Queen Albums Ranked